-BNY Mellon's Asset Liability Management ("ALM") function is responsible for day-to-day liquidity management for the Company.
-ALM is under the joint supervision of the Global Treasurer and the head of the Balance Sheet Strategy function.
-It monitors and manages liquidity exposures and funding needs within and across significant legal entities, branches, currencies and business lines, taking into account, among other factors, any applicable restrictions on the transfer of liquidity among entities.
-The Global Treasurer has continuous authority, as well as the legal and operational capability, to monetize any asset in BNY Mellon's HQLA.
+BNY Mellon's Treasury function is responsible for day-to-day liquidity management for the Company, under the supervision of the Corporate Treasurer.
+Treasury monitors and manages liquidity exposures and funding needs within and across significant legal entities, branches, currencies and business lines, taking into account, among other factors, any applicable restrictions on the transfer of liquidity among entities.
+The Corporate Treasurer has continuous authority, as well as the legal and operational capability, to monetize any asset in BNY Mellon's HQLA.

-Our overall approach to liquidity management is to ensure sources of liquidity are sufficient in amount and diversity such that changes in funding requirements at the Parent and at our significant bank and broker-dealer subsidiaries can be accommodated routinely without material adverse impact on earnings, daily operations or our financial condition.
+Our overall approach to liquidity management is to ensure sources of liquidity are sufficient in amount and diversity such that changes in market conditions or in funding requirements at the Parent and at our significant bank and broker-dealer subsidiaries can be accommodated routinely without material adverse impact on earnings, daily operations or our financial condition.

-We seek to maintain an adequate liquidity cushion in both normal and stressed environments and diversify funding sources by line of business, customer and market segment.
+We seek to maintain an adequate liquidity cushion in both normal and stressed environments and diversify funding sources by line of business, counterparty, and market segment.
 We also seek to maintain liquidity ratios within approved limits and liquidity risk tolerance in accordance with our liquidity policy.